Mr-PauI/Walnut-CGB/README.md

 - Internal flash storage can be used on ESP32/ESP32-S3 as long as alignment rules are observed.
 - ISO C memory functions are included in comments for other platforms.

-## SDL2 Example - NOT YET UPDATED, see above example for the time being or use instructions at start of readme to implement.
+## SDL2 Example - PARTIALLY UPDATED
+*the DMG palettes are currently in rgb555 and must be converted to rgb565 for correct DMG output*

 The flagship example implementation is given in walnut_sdl.c, which uses SDL2 to draw the screen and take input.
 Run `cmake` or `make` in the ./examples/sdl2/